bernie-skipole/indipyclient/docs/source/usage/propertymembers.rst

 vector[membername]

+For a SwitchMember, the value would be "On" of "Off".

-The vector object can be obtained from the method:
+The member object can be obtained from the method:

 vector.member(membername)

+For a SwitchMember, the member object would be an instance of the SwitchMember class as defined below.

 You should never need to instantiate these classes yourself.